🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 They run away.

-Instead, the clever witch puts down a path of candies that leads to her candy house.
-Hansel and Gretel feel it’s worth a peek inside.
-They open the door.
-The witch gets her morbid conversion.
+Instead, in the story, the clever witch puts down a path of candies that leads to her candy house.
+Hansel and Gretel feel it's worth a peek inside.
+They open the door, and the witch gets her morbid conversion.

 Got a bright blue background or, more likely, a bright blue gradient (hello, 2020)?
 Plaster a bright orange-yellow button on it.